European Foundation

 5. Mandatory alternate gas supplier to all those who would suddenly remain without a supplier.

-On the other hand, the government addressed the risks in natural gas supply by issuing rules on frugal energy consumption in the public sector (a maximum cooling of 25°C; maximum heating of 20°C).
-The government webpage on energy crisis measures includes instructions and apps for calculating monthly electricity prices and natural gas prices .
-Apps give consumers tools to control the increases in prices and compare various suppliers of electricity or natural gas.
+Furthermore, the government addressed the risks in natural gas supply by issuing rules on frugal energy consumption in the public sector (a maximum cooling of 25°C; maximum heating of 20°C).
+The government website on energy crisis measures includes instructions and apps for calculating monthly electricity prices and natural gas prices .
+Internet tools provide consumers the ability to control increases in prices and compare various suppliers of electricity or natural gas.

 Updates